BabylonJS/OldDocumentationSite/content/samples/gamelets/House.md

 ---
-PG_TITLE: Build a House from Plans
+PG_TITLE: Developing Build a House from Plans
 ---

-# Build a House from Plans.
+# Developing Build a House from Plans.

 Starting with a polygon as the footprint, a house is built by giving the footprint thickness (ply), extruding and adding door and window spaces at given positions.